 The Sequoia Park Zoo is nestled within the beautiful redwoods of Sequoia Park Forest in the small town of Eureka.
-If you are interested in animals, conservation, and education, you’ll find this zoo a fantastic experience.
+If you are interested in animals, conservation, and education, this zoo will be a fantastic experience.

 In addition to the Sky Walk experience, there are exhibits galore, such as a walk-through aviary, frolicking river otters, painting pandas, and Crested screamers.

-The Sequoia Park Zoo describes its flamingos as high drama and their next-door neighbors, the Patagonian cavies.
+The Sequoia Park Zoo describes its flamingos and their next-door neighbors, the Patagonian cavies, as high drama.
 But, of course, you can also laugh at the snouts of the Chacoan peccaries or the Black-headed spider monkeys.

 The Sequoia Park Zoo is a hit for families with the zoo’s interactive Kids’ Koop.
 Children can pet and brush sheep and goats in the Contact Corral and meet alpacas, donkeys, and rabbits.

-The zoo is in the process of developing a black bear and coyote exhibit that will provide a natural and enriching habitat for both.
+The zoo is developing a black bear and coyote exhibit to provide a natural and enriching habitat.
 Visitors can view both species by crossing the 5-foot-tall boardwalk.
 This 400-foot-long boardwalk allows zoo visitors to see the animals from a higher viewpoint.

-When you’re done at the Sequoia Park Zoo, you can venture around Sequoia Park Forest or Sequoia Park Garden for more outdoor fun.
+You can venture around Sequoia Park Forest or Sequoia Park Garden for more outdoor fun when you’re done at the Sequoia Park Zoo.
 Eureka provides so many outdoor activities, and the zoo is just one!